EOSIO/eos/README.md

 * eosd - server-side blockchain node component
 * eosc - command line interface to interact with the blockchain
 * eos-walletd - EOS wallet
-* launcher - application for nodes network composing and deployment
+* launcher - application for nodes network composing and deployment; [more on launcher](https://github.com/EOSIO/eos/blob/master/testnet.md)

 ### Creating and launching a single-node testnet